Star Wars Peanut Butter Candy

-I ordered these fun Star Wars candy molds so I could experiment with them before my sister’s Dinner Club.
+I created these Star Wars Peanut Butter Candy using fun Star Wars candy molds that I ordered for my sisters Dinner Club party so I could experiment with them before her dinner.
 I wanted to learn about using the molds but also get a feeling for how well the shapes and details show with various materials used in the molds.

 There are eight different candy molds in this set: Storm troopers, Darth Vader, Millennium Falcon, R2-D2, Yoda, Boba Fett, Han Solo in carbonite and the X-wing star-fighter.